 Popping Boba is made using a process called Spherification.

 Credit for the invention of spherification goes to English food scientist William J. S. Peschardt, who patented the technique in the 1940s (U.S. 2403547).

 In cooking, the spherification technique was spearheaded by chef Ferran Adrià at the famous three Micheline-Star, El Bulli Restaraunt in Spain.

 In the Popping Boba recipe, you’re dropping the liquid into the solution.

 The reaction causes the solution to form a thin, flexible outer layer forming the balls within a few seconds.

 The beads’ formation uses agar, a natural gelling agent made from algae, that is dissolved into the warm liquid.

 This makes the altar molecules form a web that solidifies as it cools.

-When the mixture hits the old oil, the molecules on the outside of the drop chill so quickly that they trap the liquid remaining inside.
+When the mixture hits the old oil, the molecules on the outside of the drop chill so quickly that they form a thin skin that traps the liquid remaining inside.